 - All personal credit and charge cards

-- Business cards issued by Discover, Capital One and TD Bank
+- Business cards issued by Capital One or TD Bank

 - All store credit cards

 These actions won’t impact your chances of getting a Chase card: